 WRC 0203.
 Integrated Reading and Writing.
 (3-0) 3 Credit Hours.

-Freshman Composition I focuses on developing and expressing ideas clearly and effectively to communicate with various audiences for various purposes and occasions, through written, oral, aural, and visual venues by means of individual and team projects.
-Students review principles of the writing process, including planning; logical, organizational, and developmental strategies; revision and editing.
-They are also introduced to rhetorical techniques (persuasion) and quantitative literacy.
-The course develops students’ critical thinking skills through practice with summary and paraphrase, analysis, evaluation, and synthesis of multiple sources drawn from a variety of cultural and intellectual contexts.
-Students engage in extensive library research.
-Students also practice ethical decision-making through responsible selection, use, and documentation of sources.
+Freshman Composition I, an informative writing course, focuses on developing and expressing ideas clearly and effectively.
+Students learn to communicate with professional and academic audiences through written, oral, and visual methods by means of individual and team projects.
+Students review principles of the writing process, including planning, organization, development, revision, and editing.
+They are also introduced to rhetorical techniques and quantitative literacy.
+Students critically read and analyze primary and secondary texts to use in developing writing skills through practice with summary and paraphrase, analysis, and synthesis of multiple sources.
+The course offers students opportunities to reflect on their work, engage in library research, and practice ethical decision-making through responsible selection, use, and documentation of sources.
 This course, or an equivalent, is required to fulfill the Core Curriculum requirement in Communication.
-Generally offered: Fall, Spring, Summer.
+Offered: Fall, Spring, Summer.
+Course Fees: DL01 $75; LRC1 $12; LRF1 $12; STSF $6; WRC1 $5.

 Prerequisite: WRC 1013.

-Building on the skills introduced in Freshman Composition I, Freshman Composition II focuses on persuasive communication.
-The course provides intensive writing practice in the use of logical organization and development to help students express ideas clearly and effectively, orally, aurally, visually, and in writing.
-Students also address varied audiences for different purposes and use different genres (e.g., essay, editorial, proposal).
-Freshman Composition II continues to develop quantitative literacy and to promote ethical decision-making through responsible methods of data gathering and analysis to produce valid arguments based on factual information and effective use of sources for support.
-Students may enroll in a discipline-specific section of the course, such as architecture, business, communication (documentaries), quantitative literacy, or science (environmental issues, health professions, and science vs. pseudoscience).
+Building on the skills introduced in Freshman Composition I, Freshman Composition II focuses on persuasive communication and critical thinking.
+The course provides intensive writing practice in developing argumentative claims, addressing logical fallacies, and understanding bias and assumptions to help students write clear and effective arguments.
+Students will further develop the ability to communicate with professional and academic audiences through written, oral, and visual methods by means of individual and team projects.
+Freshman Composition II continues to develop quantitative literacy skills and to promote ethical decision-making through responsible methods of data analysis and research.
+The course develops students’ critical thinking skills through the analysis and evaluation of primary and secondary sources in order to create source-based arguments.
+The course also encourages students to think critically through self-reflection.
+Students may enroll in a discipline-specific section of the course, such as business, communication (documentaries or internet arguments), environmental issues, quantitative literacy, science/pseudoscience, or social sciences.
 This course, or an equivalent, is required to fulfill the Core Curriculum requirement in Communication.
-Generally offered: Fall, Spring, Summer.
+Offered: Fall, Spring, Summer.
+Course Fees: DL01 $75; LRC1 $12; LRF1 $12; STSF $6; WRC1 $5.

 WRC 3013.
 Writing Strategies for the Pre-law Student.
 (3-0) 3 Credit Hours.